 Metody výuky

-Here, in the SIS, you can find recordings from the covid period.
-The lectures are not identical to the lectures that are taught in person.
-The recordings serve as additional teaching tool.
+Here, in the SIS, you can find recordings from the COVID-19 period.
+The lectures are not identical to those taught in person; the recordings serve as an additional teaching tool.

 You will also find a syllabus in the SIS.

-In Moodle you will find syllabus and lecture ppt.
+In Moodle, you will find the syllabus and lecture ppt.

 MS Teams is optional, there you can find lecture presentations and recordings.